dkriegner/xrayutilities/doc/source/index.rst

     :language: python

-More such examples can be found on the :ref:`examplespage` page.
+More such examples can be found on the :ref:`page-examples` page.

 X-ray diffraction and reflectivity simulations
 ----------------------------------------------